kevinrodbe/library/content/05-content-negotiation.md

 Instead of using the URI for content negotiation, we should use request Headers.

-So far, when we talked about the HTTP protocol we talked about two things: URIs and actions, or HTTP verbs.
-Turns out we can also exchange information through **Headers**.

 > Using content negotiation, consumers can negotiate for specific representation formats from a service.
 They do so by populating the HTTP Accept request header with a list of media types they’re prepared to process.
 (Excerpt From: Ian Robinson.
 “REST in Practice.” iBooks.)

-The [HTTP protocol](http://tools.ietf.org/html/rfc2616#section-12) offers a couple of different request Headers clients can use to help the server determine which format is expected:
+The [HTTP protocol](http://tools.ietf.org/html/rfc2616#section-12) offers the **ACCEPT** header to help the server determine which media type a client accepts for the response.

-* Accept* (section 14.1),
-* Accept-Charset (section 14.2),
-* Accept-Encoding (section 14.3),
-* Accept-Language (section 14.4)
-* User-Agent (section 14.43)

 > How does that affect us as API developers ?